Reviews: A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Here's your crown

-Regaining its up-tempo initiative, “Crucify” details the exchange between Pilate and the angry mob, moving forward in catchy fashion as the crowd shouts “Crucify!” three straight times:
+Regaining its initiative, “Crucify” details the exchange between Pilate and the angry mob, as the crowd shouts “Crucify!’ three times straight:

 Mob: Crucify!
 Crucify!
 Crucify!